Intrinsic piezoelectricity of PZT: Results and discussion

-Fig.\ref{Fig4} summarizes the results of the $D-E$ hysteresis loop and the electric-field-induced displacement of the $c$-axis oriented PZT shown in Fig. \ref{Fig2}.
+Fig.\ref{Fig5} summarizes the results of the $D-E$ hysteresis loop and the electric-field-induced displacement of the $c$-axis oriented PZT shown in Fig.\ref{Fig2}.
 All samples demonstrate similar polarization switching and displacement behaviors.
 We then use the linear change in displacement with the applied voltage to calculate the piezoelectric coefficient $d_{33}$ of these $c$-axis oriented PZTs by linear fitting.
-All samples show similar results for the piezoelectric coefficient, as depicted in Fig. \ref{Fig5}.
+All samples show similar results for the piezoelectric coefficient, as depicted in Fig.\ref{Fig6}.
 The $d_{33}$ was estimated to be 46.4 $\pm$ 4.4 pm/V from the statistical calculation of all the results obtained from both the bipolar and unipolar displacement measurements of all samples.
-Our experimental $d_{33}$ aligns well with the first-principles prediction for PZT single crystal near MPB.\cite{Bellaiche2} Using a first-principles-derived approach, Bellaiche et al. studied the finite-temperature behaviors of PZT near the MPB and demonstrated that the $d_{33}$ of single-crystal PZT with $x=0.5$ is around 50-55 p/CN at room temperature.
+Our experimental $d_{33}$ aligns well with the first-principles prediction for PZT single crystal near MPB.\cite{Bellaiche2} Using a first-principles-derived approach, Bellaiche et al. studied the finite-temperature behaviors of PZT near the MPB and demonstrated that the $d_{33}$ of single-crystal PZT with $x=0.5$ is around 50-55 pC/N at room temperature.
 However, our experimental $d_{33}$ result disagrees with the prediction from the phenomenological Landau Devonshire theory by Du et al.,\cite{Du} who predicted a $d_{33}$ value of 325 pm/V for the $c$-axis tetragonal PZT single crystal with $x=0.5$, about 7 times larger than our value.
-This overestimated $d_{33}$ is very likely caused by the accuracy of the Landau free-energy coefficients used in the calculation.\cite{Haun}
+This overestimated $d_{33}$ is very likely caused by the accuracy of the Landau free-energy coefficients used in the calculation.\cite{Haun} Unlike first-principles calculations, which offer insights at the atomic scale, Landau phenomenology provides a macroscopic understanding through experimental fitting parameters and cannot capture microscopic details.
+Moreover, the fitting parameters used for free-energy calculations are obtained from ceramics and are different from those of single crystals, leading to an incorrect estimation of the piezoelectric coefficients of the PZT single crystal.